It appears to be a hugely understudied phenomenon within English training, but Jessie Tang thinks she has the solution.

 “It is the parents.
-Chinese language parents tend to push their children a lot in school and feature high expectations.
+Chinese language parents tend to push their children a lot in school and have high expectations.
 I suppose It’s maybe because they did now not have the opportunities that we have in recent times.
 They need us to take gain of them.”

 The facts relating to students’ achievement of Chinese language ethnicity were discovered closing autumn in a file using the Equality and Human Rights Fee on inequality in Britain.